 Retail sales associates looking to recommend the right hardwood flooring product for the customer when she walks into the store need to ask a series of fact-finding questions to determine her precise wants and needs.
 For example, where will the new floor be installed?
 Is it going on, above or below grade?
 While it may seem counterintuitive to not talk about style, color or design first, this particular question will eliminate some options right away.

-“Engineered wood flooring is ideal for basements, while both solid and engineered wood floors may be installed in any room that is on or above ground,” said Brett Miller, vice president of technical standards, training and certification for the National Wood Flooring Association (NWFA).
-“Solid wood flooring is made of one piece of wood from top to bottom, while engineered wood flooring is made using multiple layers.
+“Engineered wood is some of the best flooring for basements, while both solid and engineered wood floors may be installed in any room that is on or above ground,” said Brett Miller, vice president of technical standards, training and certification for the National Wood Flooring Association (NWFA).
+“Solid wood flooring is made of one piece of wood from top to bottom, while the best engineered wood flooring is made using multiple layers.
 This construction makes the floor less susceptible to expansion and contraction based on seasonal temperature fluctuations or humidity levels within the home.”

 Once the proper construction is chosen for a particular application, the RSA can help the consumer decide on a particular style.
 Some options may include: strip, plank, parquet or even an end-grain pattern.
 “Strip flooring is usually less than 3 inches wide and often makes a room appear larger,” Miller explained.
 “Plank flooring is 4 inches or wider and often creates a more casual look.
 Parquet varies in size and generates a geometric, non-linear look.
 End-grain flooring has a unique visual element as the wood’s grain is visible and upward facing.”